 4. the emergency contact information.

-(2) he information under Paragraph 1 shall be prepared by the Competent Institution of the Receiving Party and shall be provided to the Competent Institution of the Sending Party in English.
+(2) Before the departure of the selected workers the information under Paragraph 1 shall be prepared by the Competent Institution of the Receiving Party and shall be provided to the Competent Institution of the Sending Party in English.

 Article 16.
 Upon their arrival on the territory of the Receiving Party, the workers shall be met by the employer or a representative thereof and shall be transported to their housing place, provided by the employer.